thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+10/03/21 Version 82 of the dataset.
+Daily data has been added for 10/2, 10/1, 9/30, and 9/29.
+Dailies update frequency will change to once a week on Wednesdays.
+The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 09/29/21 Daily data (under the /dailies/ folder) has been added for 9/28, 9/27, and 9/26, note that some tweets will bleed into the following day due to different timezones captured.

 09/26/21 Version 81 of the dataset.
 Daily data has been added for 9/25, 9/24, 9/23, and 9/22.
 Dailies update frequency will change to once a week on Wednesdays.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 09/22/21 Daily data (under the /dailies/ folder) has been added for 9/21, 9/20, and 9/19, note that some tweets will bleed into the following day due to different timezones captured.

-09/19/21 Version 80 of the dataset.
-Daily data has been added for 9/18, 9/17, 9/16, and 9/15.
-Dailies update frequency will change to once a week on Wednesdays.
-The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-09/15/21 Daily data (under the /dailies/ folder) has been added for 9/14, 9/13, and 9/12, note that some tweets will bleed into the following day due to different timezones captured.

-09/12/21 Version 79 of the dataset.
-Daily data has been added for 9/11, 9/10, 9/9, and 9/8.
-Dailies update frequency will change to once a week on Wednesdays.
-The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-09/08/21 Daily data (under the /dailies/ folder) has been added for 9/07, 9/06, and 9/05, note that some tweets will bleed into the following day due to different timezones captured.

-09/05/21 Version 78 of the dataset.
-Daily data has been added for 9/4, 9/3, 9/2, and 9/1.
-Dailies update frequency will change to once a week on Wednesdays.
-The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-09/01/21 Daily data (under the /dailies/ folder) has been added for 8/31, 8/30, and 8/29, note that some tweets will bleed into the following day due to different timezones cap tured.

-08/29/21 Version 77 of the dataset.
-Daily data has been added for 8/28, 8/27, 8/26, and 8/25.
-Dailies update frequency will change to once a week on Wednesdays.
-The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-08/25/21 Daily data (under the /dailies/ folder) has been added for 8/24, 8/23, and 8/22, note that some tweets will bleed into the following day due to different timezones captured.

-08/22/21 Version 76 of the dataset.
-Daily data has been added for 8/21, 8/20, 8/19, and 8/18.
-Dailies update frequency will change to once a week on Wednesdays.
-The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

-08/18/21 Daily data (under the /dailies/ folder) has been added for 8/17, 8/17, and 8/15, note that some tweets will bleed into the following day due to different timezones captured.

-08/15/21 Version 75 of the dataset.
-Daily data has been added for 8/14, 8/13, 8/12, and 8/11.
-Dailies update frequency will change to once a week on Wednesdays.
-The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
-Please cite this when using the dataset.

 # Covid-19 Twitter chatter dataset for scientific use